TGA Advertising Code Requirements Guidelines for Direct Sellers

 Therapeutic goods are broadly defined as products for use in humans in connection with:

-DSA proudly supports the TGA in its strict regulations in relation to these products in order to protect us, the Australian consumer.
+The TGA imposes strict regulations in relation to these products in order to protect the Australian consumer.

 It is important to note the following requirements, when advertising therapeutic goods, including whether in person or via social media: